Netlia/documentation/partnerCommunication.md

 Events referenced from specific message types.

 ## EventType restart
 Occurs when the device restarts.
-A restart can be caused by pressing a restart button located on the device's PCB, or a restart can be triggered by firmware during a hardware error or by some device configuration changes using a downlink command sent through the downlink API.
+A restart can be caused by pressing the restart button located on the device's PCB, or by firmware during a hardware error or by changing the device configuration using a downlink API.

-A sample of the sent event:
+A sample of the event:
 ```yaml
 {
     "ProtocolVersion": 1,